seasketch/geoprocessing/packages/wiki-docs/Concepts.md

 # Where to start

-A geoprocessing project starts with a design phase, using something like this [planning tool design template](https://docs.google.com/document/d/1Qe7pZYmwg7ggRY9ocu3tpdTQkvuIHMr38wLxrjSitpU/edit?usp=sharing).
+A geoprocessing project starts with a design phase, using a [planning tool design template](https://docs.google.com/document/d/1Qe7pZYmwg7ggRY9ocu3tpdTQkvuIHMr38wLxrjSitpU/edit?usp=sharing).

-Here's some core terms and concepts:
+There are a number of terms and concepts to be familiar with:

 * `MPA` - [marine protected area].
 Protected areas of seas, oceans, estuaries. (https://en.wikipedia.org/wiki/Marine_protected_area)